Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

 \subsubsection{Model description}

-One possible structure of the general max-id process is achieved by representing $\eta_i$ as a \emph{Gaussian scale mixture}, i.e., $\eta_i = R_iW_i$, where $\{R_i\}$ are the points of a Poisson point process on $\mathbb R^+$ with $\Lambda(0,\infty)=\infty$, and $\{W_i\}$ are independent Gaussian random fields on $\calS$, which are not necessarily identically distributed and may depend on the overall random ``magnitude'' $R_i$.
-This construction mimics the max-stable spectral construction of extremal-$t$ processes \citep{Opitz:2013} arising for a specific choice of $\Lambda$ with $\{R_i\}$ and $\{W_i\}$ being independent.
-To extend max-stable processes, \citet{Huser.etal:2020} proposed using a more flexible mean measure for $\{R_i\}$ and \citet{Zhong.Huser.Optiz:2020} further relaxed the independence assumption between $\{R_i\}$ and $\{W_i\}$.
-Specifically, they proposed a Weibull-tailed mean measure $\kappa$ for $\{R_i\}$, where
+One possible structure of the general max-id process is achieved by representing $\eta_i$ as a \emph{Gaussian scale mixture}, i.e., $\eta_i = R_iW_i$, where $\{R_i\}$ are the points of a Poisson point process on $\mathbb R^+$ with {mean measure $\kappa$ such that $\kappa([0,\infty))=\infty$}, and $\{W_i\}$ are independent {standard} Gaussian random fields {with mean zero and unit variance} on $\calS$, which are not necessarily identically distributed and may depend on the overall random ``magnitude'' $R_i$.
+This construction mimics the max-stable spectral construction of extremal-$t$ processes \citep{Opitz:2013} arising for a specific choice of $\Lambda$ {in \eqref{eq:max-id}} with $\{R_i\}$ and $\{W_i\}$ being independent.
+To extend max-stable processes, \citet{Huser.etal:2020} proposed using a more flexible mean measure for $\{R_i\}$ and \citet{Zhong.Huser.Optiz:2022} further relaxed the independence assumption between $\{R_i\}$ and $\{W_i\}$.